markhoratiowalmsley/clearbank/CandiateInstructions.md

 You are free to use any frameworks/NuGet packages that you see fit.

 You should plan to spend around an hour completing the exercise.

+### Candidate notes
+- Took just over one hour probably, dipped in and out in between different things.
+- Added comments to explain thinking.